SPIRE-GMU/binius-spire/arbitrary-additive-NTT/readme.md

 | 512          | 11540(1.28%)  | 14489(0.81%)  | 3    | 9   |317        | 10.076           | 0.813       | 4.406     | 3.269      | 7.675    |

+# How to adjust the accelerator

+It is straightforward to adjust the architecture for different length ANTT, i.e., adding and removing kernels stage by stage.
+But it requires adjustment to each component:

+## AIE component

+  First, the AIE graph, you should remove the AIE kernel, as well as in/out ports.
+Then, reconnect the stream to correct kernel.
+After that, place the FIFO and kernel to a propriate location.

+## Host

+  On the host side, remember to initialize the PL kernels according to the task.
+Open and close these kernels in prpriate time.

+## System component

+  Add AIE graph and PL kernels to the binary-container file, also set the inter connection accordingly.

+# Lazy solution

+I update a new folder "lazy reproduce", which provide a way more easier approach to reproduce the architecture.
+Here is the instructions:

+    Open vitis 2025.1 IDE

+    Flow -> new component -> HLS conponent -> import source file and testbench

+    Change the parameter in testcase for customized test.

+    Synthesize & Run & Implementation

+The updated file reproduce the proposed IANTT with the same throughput, and you can find report of timing, resource utilization as well.
+If any one have interest, I will update the left ANTT part as well as its system configuration during the conference.